YueLiPicasso/OCanrenTutorial/Main/helloWorld/README.md

 is the prefix operator `!!` (named _primitive injection_)
 applied to the string literal `"hello world!\n"`.

-The operator `!!`, provided by the module Logic, make type conversion to the OCanren internal representation, something like what a calculator program does when it receives an input string "1" and converts it to the integer or floating-point type for further processing.
+The operator `!!`, provided by the module Logic, makes type conversion to the OCanren internal representation, something like what a calculator program does when it receives an input string "1" and converts it to the integer or floating-point type for further processing.
 We could see from the interface that: